That-Ski-Freak/MarkdownPublic/Project Gamma Information Dump.md

 - Claims still exist and when you play them draw a card as well as sticking around to make mana/resource from tapping.
 Claims ensure that you do not run out of mana as the game goes on and you use up your cards.

 ### Starting claim:
 When you construct your deck you also choose a starting {basic claim}.
 This claim will be added to your hand at the beginning of the game.
-You will also begin with 1 banked mana of the same realm/color.

 ### Starting the game:
 To start the game, randomly determine the first player.
 Each player then shuffles their deck, reveals their starting claim, and draws 10 cards, keeping 5 and putting the other 5 on the top and/or bottom of their deck in any order.
 After both players have finished drafting their hands, each player puts their starting claim into their hand.
 Now begin the first round of the game, priority starting with the first player as randomly determined.
 The first player will have priority first on odd rounds, and the second player will have priority first on even rounds.

 ## Formats and ways to play the game:

 These are all just potential ideas.
-All played in best 2/3
+All can be played in best 2/3 or best of one.
 - Draft.
 It's cube draft.
 - Constructed: 40 total cards, max 3x of each, 15 card sideboard.
-- Highlander: 60 or 80 cards, max 1x of each, featuring the *super cool draft pool!* There will be a universal pool of ~30 cards, all realmless.
+- Highlander: 80 cards, max 1x of each, featuring the *super cool draft pool!* There will be a universal pool of ~30 cards, all realmless.
 This set of cards can rotate over time, perhaps weekly or monthly, hand picked and brand new cards selected for the pool.
 At the start of each match, shuffle the 30 card pool and create two {packs} of 10 (numbers not decided yet and must be tested) cards from the top, then draft 5 cards from those packs with your opponent.
 Do the same thing after game 1 and 2 (if you go to game 3) (no sideboarding) (you are required to put all the cards you draft into your deck) (this may have issues with claim count since you are changing the number of non claims, we'll have to figure a solution to that out later).
 - Experimental: fast cycle format.
 20 cards, and you cycle through them

 ---